Written by Michael VanDerLaan

 Soap And Water

-For your more pedestrian, day to day rust build up, soap and water should take care of the problem.
+For light surface rust, soap and warm water should take care of the problem.
 We love this solution for its simplicity and ease of access.
 All you have to do is plug up your kitchen sink and fill it with some dish soap and warm water!

 Let your clubs soak for 5-10 minutes in your soapy water.
 This gives the rust a chance to loosen up a bit.